ng-Classic/ng-classic/packages/zone.js/MODULE.md

 - Angular(2+)

-Angular Classicuses zone.js to manage async operations and decide when to perform change detection.
-Thus, in Angular, the following APIs should be patched, otherwise Angular Classicmay not work as expected.
+Angular Classic uses zone.js to manage async operations and decide when to perform change detection.
+Thus, in Angular, the following APIs should be patched, otherwise Angular Classic may not work as expected.

 1. ZoneAwarePromise
 2. timer